 Online accessibility on Federal Reserve bank holidays

-Online access should be the same on a holiday as it would be on any other day or night.
-Of course, this is assuming the bank’s site isn’t down due to maintenance or another issue.
+Online access should be the same on a holiday as it would be on any other day or night, assuming the bank’s site isn’t down due to maintenance or another issue.

 “If you do online banking, if you use remote deposit capture through your phone to make deposits, all of the technology functions still work,” Oswald Poels says.
 “So you can do those transactions.
 But the effect of what that means (on Fed holidays) is another story.”

-While you can mobile-deposit a check on one of these holidays, it’s likely that the transaction will not process until the next business day at the earliest.
+Though you can deposit a check using a smartphone on one of these holidays, it’s likely that the transaction won’t be processed until the next business day at the earliest.

-You generally can also open a bank account online on a Federal Reserve System holiday, just like you can on a night or weekend.
-That includes checking accounts, savings accounts, money market accounts or CDs.
+You generally can also open a bank account online on a Federal Reserve System holiday, just like you can on a night or weekend, including checking accounts, savings accounts, money market accounts or CDs.

 Banks are generally open on Black Friday, Christmas Eve and New Year’s Eve, though it’s possible your bank may decide to close early on one of these days.